tucats/zipgo/README.md

 Options:
   -d, --data            Write only the zip data constant to the source file.
+  -m, --digest <file>   Use MD5 digest in named file to determine if source has changed.
   -h, --help            Print this help text and exit -l, --log             Log the files as they are added to the zip archive.
   -x, --omit <files>    Comma-separated list of files names to omit from the zip archive.